 Skip to content

-Leo Zambrano is the Northern California State Program Associate for the Community Justice Leaders Project (CJL) — an engagement with AmeriCorps that connects formerly system-involved youths with employment and development opportunities, helping members become leaders in their communities.
-In this role, he provides enrollment and backend administrative support for CJL members during their year of service.
+Leo Zambrano is the Northern California State Program Associate for the Community Justice Leaders Project (CJL) — an engagement with AmeriCorps that connects formerly system-involved youths to become leaders in their communities through development opportunities and case management training.
+In this role, he maintains grant compliance and provides administrative and technical support for CJL members throughout the service year.

-While originally pursuing a career in STEM, the events leading up to the 2016 election inspired Leo to pursue a career in the social justice space, eventually landing a policy fellowship with San Francisco’s 9th District’s Supervisor, Hillary Ronen, and a research position with the Human Rights Center at Berkeley Law.
-After short stints in law and philanthropy, Leo wanted a position with an organization focused on reinventing what is possible and offered more direct involvement with community members, leading him to Impact Justice and the CJL program.
+While originally pursuing a career in STEM, the events leading up to the 2016 election inspired Leo to pursue a career in the social justice space, landing a policy fellowship with San Francisco’s 9th District’s Supervisor and a research position with the Human Rights Center at Berkeley Law.
+Following short stints in law and philanthropy, Leo wanted a position with an organization focused on reinventing what is possible and that focused on direct involvement with the communities served, leading him straight to Impact Justice and the CJL program.

-Leo obtained a bachelors in neurobiology with an emphasis on public health from UC Berkeley and associates degrees in mathematics, chemistry, biology from El Camino College.
+Leo obtained a bachelors in neurobiology with an emphasis on public health from UC Berkeley as well as associates degrees in mathematics, chemistry, and biology from El Camino College.